marvinjude/chess-tournament/README.md

 - [ ] Write more tests!
 - [ ] Fix issue with tabbing in Safari
 - [ ] Theme swithing on mobile
+- [ ] Make 'Generate Random' more random instead of using a finitie set of FEN
 - [ ] Improve Perf

 ### Credits